 Rule 28 discusses the best mechanisms to support and promote restorative justice, that is, so that criminal justice authorities and criminal justice agencies make systematic referrals to restorative justice services, and to ensure that the conditions, procedures and infrastructure are in place to enable this.
-It complements this discussion by suggesting that those who are in a position to make referrals should confer with restorative justice on these or other grounds.
+It complements this discussion by suggesting that those who are in a position to make referrals should confer with restorative justice services when they are unsure about whether it is appropriate to refer a case to restorative justice on these or other grounds.
 Criminal justice professionals could also be asked to record their reasoning for not referring a case to restorative justice in order to enable this option to be considered in every case.
 It should be the facilitator's responsibility to initiate communication to the prospective participants in relation to the offer to participate in the restorative justice process.